 The relatively small long eared fur-coated mammals were once domesticated and are most generally eager to engage with us with positive vibes and will not hunt.
 The rabbits seek for us in an attempt to satisfy their cravings of treats and veggies that the local gift shop provides on the island of Okunoshima (rabbit island).
 The rabbit themselves may even find pleasure in confronting us in a friendly way like how some of us take satisfaction in petting the furry critters.

 It was 1925 when the Imperial Japanese army commenced a dangerous and top secret plan to make a chemical factory which produced lethal gases to complete with other powerful nations who already started using them according to Wikipedia.

 They produced as many as 6 kilotons of contained gases.
-That's roughly 12,000,000 pounds or 12 million pounds of toxic.
+That's roughly 12 million pounds of toxic gas.

 The factory used rabbits in order to test the effect and dangers of toxic gas during the Russo-Japanese War.